RamyaG85/calculator/README.md

 - Clear button - Clears the display of previously calculated values and initializes the bar with zero.
 - Negation - Add negation to the current number.
 - 'Can't divide by zero' is displayed when a number is divided by zero.
-- BackSpace Operation - Press on the input number and the left most digit will be deleted.
+- BackSpace Operation - Press on the input number in the keyin area and the left most digit will be deleted.

 Operation & Display :
 -------------------